Amsterdam/apikeyserv/README.md

     export DATABASE_HOST=localhost
     pip install -r server/requirements.txt

-For the first run, set up a user account and:
-Then issue the following commands to install and start the service:
+For the first run, set up a user account and, then issue the following commands to install and start the service:

     # docker-compose only
     docker-compose exec web bash